luney112/touch-controller-v2/lasercut/README.md

 ### Key segments layer

 - `keys.dxf` file is generated from fusion360.
-Right-click the `KeyOutlines` sketch and select "Save as DXF".
+Right-click the `KeyOutlinesSketchSvg` sketch and select "Save as DXF".
 - `keys.svg` file is generated from inkscape using the `keys.dxf`.
 Import the `dxf` file into a new document and save as an inkscape svg

 ### "Glass" layer

 - `glass.dxf` file is generated from fusion360.
-Right-click the `TopGlassOutlines` sketch and select "Save as DXF".
+Right-click the `FrontGlassSketchSvg` sketch and select "Save as DXF".
 - `glass.svg` file is generated from inkscape using the `glass.dxf`.
 Import the `dxf` file into a new document and save as an inkscape svg